-8 17365 Kununurra Police Station 96-100 Coolibah Drive 3 History Built on the site of the original 1961 police station and quarters that was the home and office of the first policeman, AR "Bob" Marshall, and his family.
+B 1736 Kununurra Police Station 96-100 Coolibah Drive 3 History Built on the site of the original 1961 police station and quarters that was the home and office of the first policeman, AR "Bob" Marshall, and his family.
 The 1998 building at the cost of \$4.1million was designed to accommodate the 25 police officers, and future growth in line with population increases expected in Kununurra.
 Significance Kununurra Police station is historically and aesthetically significant as contemporary architecture in the Kununurra townsite, of the law and order purpose, representing the police presence on the site since the early development of Kununurra.
 9 Kununurra War Memorial 115 Coolibah Drive 3 History Kununurra War Memorial commemorates those who served during times of wars and conflicts.
 The plaques read: "Dedicated to all those Persons from the East Kimberley District who served with the Military Forces of Australia in all conflicts.
 Lest We Forget."
 25 April 1993.
 "Dedicated to all those Persons from the East Kimberley District who served with the Military Service of Australia in all conflicts.
 Lest We Forget."
 2001.
 Significance It is socially and historically significant as a sense of place and remembrance for those who served, and their families, and its association with wars and other conflicts.
 It is a place of commemoration and remembrance, and important to many members of the community. new

-10 9577 Kununurra Hidden Valley 2 History 31 3011 Cemetery Road The first interment at the Kununurra Cemetery was Mrs Flora Robinson in July 1962.
+9577 Kununurra Cemetery Hidden Valley Road 2 History The first interment at the Kununurra Cemetery was Mrs Flora Robinson in July 1962.
 She was the wife of the first manager of the Ord River Club.
 The Cemetery is situated at the entrance to the picturesque Hidden Valley.
 A large ancient Boab tree is a dominant feature in the Cemetery.
 A project to construct the gates and beautify the Cemetery were part of a community effort, initiated by Rosalie Hamilton.
 Rotary took up the project to beautify, reticulate, and build gates to the Cemetery.
 Materials and effort were supplied by Rotarian men and ladies in 1990.
 Built by John Caratti and designed by Bill Withers (both Rotarians), the entrance gates are steel with locally quarried stone piers.
 In 2004, a Niche Wall (Columbarium) was constructed at the Cemetery near the entrance gates, becoming the Roy Hamilton Wall of Remembrance.
 Others to also be recognised on the Wall include Ross Barrett, Colin de Cruz, Craig S Johnston, Gregor & Francis McQuie and Patricia Sharpe.
 Two pioneer headstones recovered from the bottom of Lake Argyle were located at the Cemetery, in accordance with family wishes.
-Significance The Kununurra Cemetery has historical, social and aesthetic significance, established when Kununurra township originated and interring many past members of the Kununurra community since that time, including the headstones of two pioneers that have been recovered from Lake Argyle, and a Wall of Remembrance in recognition of those people that have had significant roles in Kununurra.
-The Kununurra Cemetery also has aesthetic significance set in an attractive position with the Hidden Valley National Park as the backdrop to a variety of memorials and decorative gravesites.
-The Cemetery evokes a sense of place, of reverence and commemoration.
+Significance The Kununurra Cemetery has historical, social and aesthetic significance, established when Kununurra township originated and interring many past members of the Kununurra community since that time, including the headstones of two pioneers that have been recovered from Lake Argyle, and a Wall of Remembrance in recognition of those people that have had 31 significance, established when Kununurra township originated and interring many past members of the Kununurra community since that time, including the headstones of two pioneers that have been recovered from Lake Argyle, and a Wall of